dbrabon/file_adoption/README.md

 controls how often `hook_cron()` invokes the `FileScanner` service.
 Each run records its totals to state so the configuration page can report the last execution.
 When **Enable Adoption** is disabled the run also populates the `file_adoption_orphans` table with any discovered orphans.
+All orphans remain recorded in this table regardless of the item limit.
 When adoption is enabled, files are registered immediately and the table remains empty.
 Every cron run also rebuilds the `file_adoption_index` table, which lists all files the application can access for fast lookups.